 Even though "slide deck" and "presentation" are sometimes interchangeably, you'll frequently see the term "deck" used when it comes to pitching your company or startup for example.

 Presentations can be supported with a slide deck.
-You'll approach building that PowerPoint deck differently based on the type of presentation, but the fact remains that slides are a helpful supporting tool when presenting.
+You'll approach building that PowerPoint deck differently based on the type of slide deck presentation.
+But the fact remains that slides are a helpful supporting tool when presenting.

 PowerPoint sometimes has a bad reputation for being a tool that presenters lean on.
-While a presentation should use slides to enhance what the presenter is saying, the slide deck isn't the presentation itself.
+While your presentation should use slides to enhance what you say, your slide deck isn't your presentation itself.
 It's just a tool that backs what you're already presenting.

 1. Reduce the Content on Each Slide